\\\ Dog Safety

 Before leaving for your beach walk

-Ask a friend to come with you if on a special day out which you can both enjoy and always helps additionally with the security of dog walking in a new location.
+Ask a friend to come with you if on a special day out which you can both enjoy, and always helps additionally with the security of dog walking in a new location.

+Dogs can become bewildered if beaches are busy with visitors, and act out of character.
 You may be happier muzzling your dog in busier beach areas and take a short and long lead with you.

-- Most UK beaches will have signs up informing you whether there are any dangers to look out for and if dogs must be restrained or banned.
+- Most UK beaches will have signs up informing you whether there are any dangers to look out for, and if dogs must be restrained or banned.

-- Your dog may try to wander off sniffing the ground frantically – we’ve all watched it! – as they smell new interesting scents including local wildlife that may be nesting close by and on sand dunes.
+- Your dog may try to wander off sniffing the ground frantically – we’ve all watched them – as they smell new interesting scents including local wildlife that may be nesting close by and on sand dunes.
 They need to be restrained and moved quickly away from these areas.

-- If the tide is going out it may have left rubbish on the upper shore.
-Your dog will want to scavenge but try to avoid them from doing this as there can be broken glass, other sharp objects that cut their paws and plastics they could try and eat that’s been left behind by the high tide.
+- If the tide is going out, it may have left rubbish on the upper shore.
+Your dog will want to scavenge, but try to avoid them from doing this as there can be broken glass, other sharp objects that cut their paws and plastics they could try and eat that’s been left behind by the high tide.
 They may disappear behind a rock nursing a bleeding paw.